AymanAbaid/FacerPlugin/README.md

 # FACER-AS

 FACER-AS is an Android Studio plugin designed to provide an interface for [FACER](https://github.com/shamsa-abid/FACER_Artifacts), which is a an API usage-based code-recommender for Java.
 Please follow the steps below for detailed setup guidelines.
-In order to do a quick setup and install FACER-AS plugin in your Android Studio, please refer to [FACER-AS Quick Setup](#facer-as-quick-setup).
+In order to do a quick setup and install FACER-AS plugin in Android Studio, refer to [FACER-AS Quick Setup](#facer-as-quick-setup).
 To setup the IntelliJ IDEA project of FACER-AS, please review [FACER-AS IntelliJ IDEA Project Setup](#facer-as-intellij-idea-project-setup).

+## FACER-AS Plugin Demo
+The setup and installation demo can be viewed on YouTube [here](https://www.youtube.com/watch?v=YPwwXyXXSW0).
 ## FACER-AS Quick Setup

 ### Pre-requisites